tung/ruggrogue/book/event-handling.md

 Window resize events update the `window_size` variable in the main loop with the new window size.
 This is later sent into the `update` callback that was given to the `ruggrogue::run` function so that the updating and drawing logic are always aware of the size of the game window.
-(*Aside*: The updating logic in particular needs this info so that menus know how far to scroll when pressing the page up and page down keys.)
+The updating logic in particular needs this info so that menus know how far to scroll when pressing the page up and page down keys.

-The game hides the cursor in response to key presses; mouse input events will reveal the cursor again.
+The game hides the mouse cursor in response to key presses; mouse input events reveal it again.
 These include mouse movement, mouse button presses and mouse wheel movement.

 The two rendering-related events that need direct handling are both things that can happen on Windows with DirectX being used as the graphics backend for SDL: